 Make sure you discuss it fully with your family - and make sure everyone is committed.

-Chickens don't need an awful lot of space - it's not unknown for them to be kept inside an apartment - but they're essentially birds, and ideally they do need room to 'rootle'.
-So caring includes being sure you have room for them.
+Chickens don't need an awful lot of space - it's not unknown for them to be kept inside an apartment.
+But they're birds, and apartments are not ideal.
+They need room to live, roost and forage.

-Free ranging is ideal but not always possible - even in rural Italy with forty acres of land we have difficulties with this because of predators.
-So : are you able to deal with that?
+Free ranging is ideal but not always possible.
+Even in rural Italy with forty acres of land we have difficulties with this because of predators.

 Do you have